 - Though not using foreign money, a man accused of robbing several vending machines paid his bail with quarters, dimes, and nickels.

 - This trope collided with Poor Communication Kills during U.S. Special Forces "Robin Sage" excercise in 2002, a month long war game/ final test for graduating Green Berets where several counties of North Carolina become "The People's Republic of Pineland", complete with police and local government participation.
-During a traffic stop, a participating Lieutenant and Sergeant attempted to bribe the Sheriff's deputy with "Pineland Don", the official Monopoly-esque currency of the excercise, not realising that the deputy had not been briefed.
+During a traffic stop, a participating Lieutenant and Sergeant attempted to bribe the Sheriff's deputy with "Pineland Don", the official Monopoly-esque currency of the exercise, not realising that the deputy had not been briefed.
 This led to an escalating series of events culminating in the Lt. getting a full can of mace to the face and a fatal gunshot wound, and the Sgt. taking two non-fatal shots in the back while attempting to run to cover with his blank-firing machine gun.

-- There is an urban legend of an influencial Soviet man who made a lot of money illegally and converted it to US dollars.
+- There is an urban legend of an influential Soviet man who made a lot of money illegally and converted it to US dollars.
 However, thanks to his influence, the KGB couldn't even search his house for evidence.
-He was about to emigrate to the US, and invited many influencial friends to his going-away party, including the American ambassador.
+He was about to emigrate to the US, and invited many influential friends to his going-away party, including the American ambassador.
 After the party, he boarded the plane and left.
 The KGB search his luggage and find no money.
 They then search his house and find a large pile of ash.
 Turns out he had the ambassador witness him burning all his cash and sign an official document that a certain amount of currency was indeed destroyed.
 All the man had to do was go to the nearest Federal Reserve bank in the States and show them the document to get his money back.
 (It is US government practice to replace provably destroyed currency.)